gustavlarsson/service-to-service-chat/README.md

 <h2>Reflections: </h2>
 <h4>Language choice</h4>
-I am definetely unused to writing Typescript.
+I am not used to writing Typescript.
 This took some time to get into that mindset.
 Therefore, the code doesn't really hold the highest of standards.
-One example is typescript types, I have forgotten how to easily write these and I chose to not spend time on relearning this.
-This is something I would like to have in the code to have strong types instead of a lot of any casts.
+One example is Typescript types, I have forgotten how to easily write these and I chose to not spend time on relearning this.
+This is something I would like to have in the code to have strong types instead any casts.

 <h4>Tech choices</h4>
 Postgresql I'm comfortable with.
 Things I would want to add is indecies for quicker lookups.